Suit: Guards attacked student at historically black school

-A former student at a historically black college in Alabama says he was beaten and injured after a college dean ordered campus security guards to taze him.
+A former student at a historically black college in Alabama says he was beaten and injured after a college dean ordered campus security guards to “taze” him.

 In a federal lawsuit, Justin Rollins says he was body slammed by guards in the quad at Miles College near Birmingham in November 2017.

-Rollins’ lawyer Connie Morrow says it happened shortly after Dean of Student Affairs Charles Gibbs asked Rollins to remove his baseball cap in the cafeteria.
+It happened shortly after Dean of Student Affairs Charles Gibbs asked Rollins to remove his white Nike baseball cap in the school cafeteria, the former student’s lawyer, Connie Morrow, said Thursday.

-Morrow says Rollins had been disciplined for wearing the hat and was trying to ask Gibbs about an appeal when Gibbs asked the guards to use stun guns on him.
-Morrow says they inflicted head injuries and damaged his vertebra.
+Rollins had been disciplined for wearing the hat and was trying to ask Gibbs about an appeal when Gibbs — using a vulgar term — asked the guards to “taze” him with stun guns, the lawsuit states.

 Neither Gibbs nor Miles’ college relations department immediately responded to requests for comment Thursday.